Bhabuk10/Nepali-LLaMA/README.md

 # Nepali-LLaMA models

-This repository contains a collection of Llama models fine-tuned for context-based question answering and instruction-following in the Nepali language.
+This repository contains a collection of Llama models fine-tuned for general question-answering and instruction-following in the Nepali language.

 ---